Second Language Evaluation – Oral Language Assessment

 There is a 30-day waiting period before a candidate can retake this test.
 If a candidate retakes the test before the retest period is over, their result will not be valid, and they will have to wait another 30 calendar days to retake the test and receive a new valid result.

-Candidate recourse mechanism
+Candidate recourse mechanisms

 Rescore

-Please note that after a rescore, the candidate’s new result (whether it is higher, lower, or identical) becomes the valid and official result entered in the test results system.
+Please note that after a rescore, the new result (whether it is higher, lower, or identical) becomes the valid and official result entered in the test results system.

 If a candidate is being offered a retest, they must confirm their intention to be retested, in writing, by replying to the received notification so that their previous result can be invalidated.
 The result obtained in the retest will become their official result.